ibexa/documentation-developer/docs/api/public_php_api_browsing.md

 It is used out of the box in parameter converters for Content and Location as well as in content view.

-When using SiteAccess-aware repository, the following code:
+When using SiteAccess-aware Repository, the following code:

 ``` php
 $content = $this->contentService->loadContent(